MyTech78/Remove_news-and-interests-feature-in-windows-10/README.md

 ### Group Policy

-Configure the folowing setting and select the **Disabled** option.
+Configure the following setting and select the **Disabled** option.

     Computer Configuration -> Administrative Templates -> Windows Components -> News and interests

-Note: as this is a computer side policy a reboot is nedded.
+Note: as this is a computer side policy a reboot is needed.

 ### Registry